Current PhD students share why they chose to study at European Molecular Biology Laboratory and give their advice to those applying for a PhD at EMBL.

 Invitations will be sent to the successful candidates via email, who will be asked to join Slack for further communication.

-Interviewed candidates will be asked to submit their preference sheet by Wednesday noon.
+Interviewed candidates will be asked to submit their preference of the research groups.

 You can submit your application irrespective of whether your referees have completed the online reference form.
 Your referees can access the online form after you have submitted and until the given deadline.